Main Article Content

 sunflower oil, lipid oxidation, α-tocopherol acetate, deep frying, thermal stability, unsaturated fatty acids, saturated fatty acids.

 Frying is a widespread cooking method that positively influences the sensory characteristics of food.
 Despite the advantages, physical and chemical changes leading to oil degradation can occur.
 The presence of antioxidants, such as α-tocopherol, and a reduced content of polyunsaturated fatty acids are reported in the scientific literature as factors reducing oxidation processes.
 The aim of this study was to compare the effects of α-tocopherol addition and the presence of a high concentration of oleic acid in sunflower oil subjected to a prolonged and discontinuous frying process.
 Every 8 hours of process, the following determinations were performed on oils: free fatty acids (FFA), peroxides value (PV), fatty acids composition (FA), total polar compounds (TPC).
-High oleic sunflower oil showed the best frying performance, with lower total polar compounds, lower octanoic acid formation and a lower UFA/SFA ratio decrease than oil to which α-tocopherol was added.
+High oleic sunflower oil showed the best frying performance, with lower total polar compounds, lower octanoic acid formation and a lower unsaturated/saturated fatty acids (UFA)/(SFA) ratio decrease than oil to which α-tocopherol was added.
 These results showed that the presence of monounsaturated fatty acids may largely influence the heat resistance of sunflower oil more than the presence of α-tocopherol.